-All of the sites offer enticing sign-up bonuses if you don’t have an account with them already, and those tend to remain fixed, but special promotions and “odds boosts” are constantly changing.
+All of the PA sportsbooks offer enticing sign-up bonuses if you don’t have an account with them already, and those tend to remain fixed, but special promotions and “odds boosts” are constantly changing.

 One thing the Pennsylvania sites do is tailor some of those special offers to the pro teams based in Philadelphia and Pittsburgh, especially the ones doing well.
 The strategy takes advantage of the greater interest fans have in wagering on their own teams rather than less familiar ones across the country.